ballersquad-py/ballerdos/readme.md

 Simple ddos tool created by me.

-- This program was only meant for educational purposes only
+- This tool is for educational purposes only.
+Use responsibly and only on networks you own or have permission to test.

+- By using this tool, you agree that I am not responsible for any misuse or damage caused.